 Assign a Glasgow Coma Scale (GCS)

 Eyes open spontaneously.
-Confused.
+No verbal response.
 Obeys commands.

 Is Intubation Indicated?

 69 year old female.
 Eyes open spontaneously.
 No verbal response.
 Obeys commands.
 Unable to speak or swallow.
 Tracheal injury.
 ABG: pO2=71 pCO2=46 on room air.